-Before his shoulder surgery, Aurora police sergeant Thomas Hinterlong had to limit his daily activities.
-Now, he is happily back to full duty at his job.
+Before his shoulder surgery, former Aurora police sergeant Thomas Hinterlong had to limit his daily activities.
+The surgery let him him return to full duty at the job he loved.

 “I have full motion and no pain,” he says.
 “They did an outstanding job.”

 Thomas injured his shoulder in a fall and had his surgery soon after.
 “I knew I tore something,” he says.
 “I got it fixed right away.”

 Arif Saleem, MD, an elbow and shoulder surgeon with Castle Orthopaedics & Sports Medicine, performed his surgery, which included an arthroscopic rotator cuff repair.
 Following the surgery, Thomas did physical therapy to strengthen his shoulder.
 His therapy was with Janelle Szweistis, PT, a physical therapist with Castle Orthopaedics.

 “The whole crew did a phenomenal job,” he says.
 “They were very professional.
 They explained everything and told me what to expect.”